 17. Hacker Interface

-Do you wanna feel like a hacker?
+Do you want to feel like a hacker?
 Use the Hacker Interface.

 18. Pirate Interface